The Los Angeles River

 In the 1930’s, the city of Los Angeles had rapidly expanded into the areas of the river which were known to be prone to flooding.
 The conflict between the city’s heedless development and the river’s unpredictable nature, led the region’s leaders to partner with the U.S. Army Corps of Engineers to confine all the river’s waterways with cement encasing, fixing its course within a concrete straitjacket and defining a new standard for water management in the region for generations to come.

-Today, less than 50% of our rainfall infiltrates and our rainfall flows off of impermeable surfaces into channelized waterways and directly to the ocean.
-In an average year, approximately 600,000 acre-feet (196 billion gallons) of precious rainwater is channeled to the ocean.
-This is comparable to the amount Los Angeles imports from the Owen’s Valley—approximately 157 billion gallons a year.
+In an average year, now approximately 600,000 acre-feet (196 billion gallons) of precious rainwater is channeled to the ocean.
+This is comparable to the amount the Los Angeles Basin imports from Northern California and the Sierras—approximately 750,000 acre-feet (244 billion gallons).
+Los Angeles may have enough water with better land management and conservation, but not enough to waste.

 In 2012 to 2017, we saw the effects of the last century’s water management practices come to a head as California and the Los Angeles region suffered from the largest drought in recorded history.
 This and other factors forced the region to reconsider its stance on water management.
 The region is moving toward comprehensive watershed management practices, where the entire watershed, not just the river, is taken into consideration to evaluate and develop not only wholistic water management practices but also climate resilient communities.